becky82/mteh/how_to_choose_a_good_hint.md

 # How to choose a good hint

 Choosing a hint for each character is somewhat of an art, but there are some general properties that good hints have.
+Feel free to raise an [Issue](https://github.com/becky82/mteh/issues) if you have a better hint than the current hint.

 ## Background/technical assumptions